Vehicle Modifications and Insurance for Drivers With Disabilities (A Guide)

 signupBonus icon

-MAKE SURE TO CHECK THESE ITEMS
+CHECK THESE ITEMS REGULARLY

-1. Oil change: Motor oil needs to be changed every three months or 3,000 miles.
-Synthetic oil should be changed every 6 to 12 months or 5,000 to 10,000 miles.
+1. Oil change: Change motor oil every three months or 3,000 miles.
+Change synthetic oil every six to 12 months or 5,000 to 10,000 miles.

-Transportation Assistance for People with Disabilities
+Transportation Assistance for People With Disabilities

 Loading...